 We’ll help you navigate the complex FDA premarket approval process, including:

-Premarket Notification 510(k) Exemption: Most Class I and some Class II devices may apply for a 501(k) exemption with the FDA.
+Premarket Notification 510(k) Exemption: Most Class I and some Class II devices fall under a 510(k) exemption with the FDA.
 These devices may be sold in the U.S., provided the manufacturer registers and lists them with the FDA, and ensures it complies with the applicable requirements.
 Our medical regulatory consultants will guide you through the process to ensure your product meets the appropriate exemption criteria.

 Premarket Approval (PMA) or De Novo: For Class III devices, those that support or sustain human life, a premarket approval (PMA) submission is required that proves the safety and effectiveness of their device.
 Manufacturers of low- to moderate-risk devices that do not have a substantially equivalent predicate device may request De Novo classification, whereby the device is down-classified to a Class I or II.
 To obtain market authorization under the De Novo pathway, the manufacturer must provide reasonable assurance of the device’s safety and effectiveness.
 We will manage the entire process to ensure you meet the necessary PMA or De Novo requirements.